-MCX314As is a 4-axis motion control IC which can control 4 axes of either stepper motor or pulse type servo drivers for position, speed, and interpolation controls.
-All of the MCX314As's function are controlled by specific registers.
+MCX314As/MCX314AL are 4-axis motion control ICs which can control 4 axes of either stepper motor drivers or pulse type servo drivers for position, speed, and interpolation controls.
+All of the MCX314As/MCX314AL's functions are controlled by specific registers.
 There are command registers, data registers, status registers and mode registers.
-This motion control IC has the following built-in functions: